Best Hydroponic Nutrients UK 2026

 Calcium (Ca), Magnesium (Mg), and Sulphur (S) are needed in smaller but significant amounts.
 Most quality nutrients include these.

-UK tap water often provides some calcium and magnesium naturally.
+UK tap water often contains some calcium and magnesium naturally.
 Hard water areas may not need cal-mag supplements that soft water areas require.
 Know your water.

 Micronutrients